 |Brand||Gingko Biloba:||St. John’s Wort||Ginseng||Echinacea||Saw Palmetto|

 Not all supplements are the same though.
-These are just what the New York authorities have discovered based on a testing that they did.
-You can still take supplements, of course, but it’s best to ask your physician about it.
-And if you do decide to take supplements, watch this video and learn more:
+These are just what the New York authorities have discovered based on one test that they did.
+Watch this video and learn more: